run-ai/docs/docs/admin/admin-ui-setup/jobs.md

 ![job-list](img/job-list.png)

-## Submit Job
+## Submit a Job
 On the top right, you can choose to Submit a new Job.
 A Job form will open:

 ![submit-job](img/submit-job.png)

 !!!
 Note
-    If the _Submit Job_ button is disabled or does not exist, then your cluster is not installed or configured to connect to the cluster see [here](overview.md) for more information.
+    If the *Submit Job* button is disabled or does not exist, then your cluster is not installed or configured to connect to the cluster see [here](overview.md) for more information.

+!!!
+Note
+    If you have the `Registry integration` feature enabled, you will only be able to select an image from the configured repository.
+To select an image, enter any three consecutive letters from the name of the image.
+Select the image from the list, then select a tag from the displayed drop down.
 ## Job Properties

 When selecting a single Job, a right-pane appears: